-5. Adjust the line so that it goes from the base of the disk straight up to the top of the mesh using the 3D widget manipulators, the p key shortcut, or the properties panel parameters.
-The plot works best with Point 1 around (0,0,0) and Point 2 around (0,0,10).
+- 5. Adjust the line so that it goes from the base of the disk straight up to the top of the mesh using the 3D widget manipulators, the p key shortcut, or the properties panel parameters.
+The plot works best with Point 1 around (0,0,0) and Point 2 around (0,0,10). - 6.
+Once you have your line satisfactorily located, click the Apply button.